IsmaelBenyelun/Lattice-SIMP/README.md

 - Penalization parameter is selected via the variable `p`, and a sensitivity filter is of a radius `R' cone kernel is imposed

 - Paraview output files (`.vtu`) are generated in an `output-files` folder (which is automatically made)

+The script `main-3d.jl` is a 3d generalization of the previous case.
+Coordinates and connectivities are required to be in the corresponding `.csv` files in the `data` folder.
+The load case for the current optimization is hard-coded (TBD)